Gregtom3/spinthyia/README.md

 ./configure.sh /path/to/pythia/installation
 ```

+You may be prompted to edit your `PYTHIA8DATA` path.
+If so, you must update this environment variable, ideally in your `.cshrc` or `.bashrc.`

 5. The scripts responsible for running the PYTHIA MC Eventgen are located in `./spinthyia/pythia_programs` and have a `.cc` extension.
 The Makefile included in this repository compiles these scripts using `ROOT`, `PYTHIA8`, and `StringSpinner` dependencies.
 To compile all files...

 ```